Works (Tap to zoom)

 Kahlhamer is included in numerous public collections including the Museum of Modern Art, New York; the Whitney Museum of American Art, New York; the Seattle Art Museum, Washington; the Denver Art Museum, Colorado; the Weatherspoon Art Museum, North Carolina; the Milwaukee Art Museum, Wisconsin; the Nerman Museum of Contemporary Art, Kansas and the Hood Museum of Art, New Hampshire.
-Kahlhamer was included in Musée du Quai Branly’s exhibition The Art and Life of the Plains Indians, which opened in 2014 and traveled to the Nelson Atkins Museum of Art, Missouri and was on view at the Metropolitan Museum of Art, New York through May 2015.
+Kahlhamer was included in Musée du Quai Branly’s exhibition The Art and Life of the Plains Indians, which opened in 2014 and traveled to the Nelson Atkins Museum of Art, Missouri as well as the Metropolitan Museum of Art, New York in 2015.

 Kahlhamer was commissioned by the Smithsonian to write a score for a silent film called Red Skins (2002).
 Active in the New York music scene as well as the art world, he has designed album covers and performs music, an important influence on his visual practice.